Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 The first thing I tell new bloggers to use for managing payments and organizing their taxes is the PayPal business account.
 Many affiliates use PayPal to pay you, and PayPal business keeps track of a ton of important financial documents, transaction information and revenue data for you.

 PayPal does charge fees on transactions, but you can use their Business Account for free.
-There are no setup fees, monthly fees, or cancellation fees with PayPal.
+There are no setup fees, monthly fees, or cancellation fees.

 A PayPal business account allows you to operate under a business name and gives access to multiple members (if you’re starting a blog with other people).
-You can create & export tax documents within PayPal and even produce financial summaries that can be either handed off to your accountant—or used when filing your own blog taxes online through a tool like TurboTax.
+You can create & export tax documents within PayPal and even produce financial summaries for your accountant or for filing your own blog taxes online through a tool like TurboTax.

 Calculating and paying taxes for bloggers can be confusing, frustrating and even scary at times (I know, I’ve been there).
-Knowing when to hire a professional is dependent on many factors.
+Another “tool” you can use is to hire a professional to help.
+This is particularly important as your blog grows and makes more money.

-Hiring a professional can put you at ease and lets you know that you’re doing things the right way.
-That being said, I’d still highly recommend setting up a simple tool like like QuickBooks Self-Employed that can (at the very bare minimum) keep careful track of all your income, automatically categorize your expenses and generate reports that an accountant can quickly work with.
+I’d still highly recommend setting up a simple tool like Sage 50cloud or QuickBooks Self-Employed that can (at the bare minimum) keep careful track of all your income, automatically categorize your expenses and generate reports that an accountant can quickly work with.

 Taxes for Bloggers: Are You Ready For the Coming Tax Year?

-It may not feel important today to track all of your transactions if you’re making a relatively small amount of income with your blog each month, but even tracking the patterns will help you with your tax liabilities and better monitor the health of your blog business over time.
+It may not feel important today to track all of your transactions if you’re making a relatively small amount each month, but even tracking the patterns will help you with your tax liabilities and help you better monitor the health of your blog business over time.

 How do you keep track of your own taxes for bloggers?
 What are some of your favorite tools to help?